ponysmith/bedrock-docs/README.md

 ### Jekyll

 The Bedrock documentation site is built using [Jekyll](https://jekyllrb.com/).
 To run the documentation site locally, you will need to install Jekyll and Ruby.
 Follow the installation guidelines on the Jekyll site.
+For the best results, run the site with Ruby 2.3.

 ### Clone Bedrock site